 In fact, not only does Bradford understand the issues confronting our communities -- as an attorney, activist, municipal official and now state representative -- Bradford also has a proven record of fighting for the people of Montgomery County.
-Additionally, as a husband and father of two young children, he knows that the decisions made in Harrisburg today have a real impact on our communities for years to come.
+Additionally, as a husband and father of four young children, he knows that the decisions made in Harrisburg today have a real impact on our communities for years to come.
 That's why Bradford has taken the lessons he has learned while serving his community with him to Harrisburg where he is fighting for his constituents in the state House.

 Bradford was raised in nearby Chester County, the youngest of three boys and the proud son of Marguerite and David Bradford.
 Marguerite served her country in the United States Naval Reserve and, later, her family as a working mom.
 David, though traveling extensively as a salesman while Bradford was young, instilled in Bradford a deep sense of duty and sacrifice for the betterment of one's family.

 Later, Bradford's parents opened a small family business where Bradford frequently worked after school, on weekends and during the summer.
 From that experience, Bradford learned the importance of hard work.
 While continuing to work to help pay for school, Bradford earned his undergraduate and law degrees from Villanova University.
 While an undergraduate, Bradford was active in numerous charitable organizations as well as a volunteer as a youth basketball coach for the local C.Y.O.
 In law school, Bradford spent the summer working for the United Steelworkers Union's General Counsel's Office, the United States Attorney's Office and a federal district court judge.